 I used to despise everything that resembled self-promotion in the least.
 This year, I realized that there are two very different kinds of self-promotion.

-2. DIY marketing with the intent of selling a service or product.
-Sometimes this requires the intermediary step of building an audience, and that’s perfectly fine.
+- DIY marketing with the intent of selling a service or product.
+Sometimes this requires the intermediary step of Community-as-a-Service: A Business Model for the 21st Centurybuilding an audience, and that’s perfectly fine.
 As a freelancer, writer, or solopreneur, you are your own brand, and brands must have an audience to have an effective presence.

 Since I started writing articles and recorded my freelancing course, I’ve also been active on Twitter.
 As far as I can tell, it is the best place to build a large audience without too great a time commitment.